-B Grubb Non-Executive Director Mr Grubb is the former Chief Executive and remains an Executive Director of Scotts Transport Industries Pty Ltd, a Director of Scott Corporation Limited, and a Director of a number of other companies within the Scott Group of companies, one of which (AA Scott Pty Ltd) is the largest Shareholder of K&S Corporation Limited.
+B Grubb Non-Executive Director

+Mr Grubb is the former Chief Executive Officer of the Scott Group of Companies.
+Mr Grubb is a Director of Scott Corporation Limited, and a former Director of a number of other companies within the Scott Group of companies, one of which (AA Scott Pty Ltd) is the largest Shareholder of K&S Corporation Limited.
+Mr Grubb also remains a Director of some entities within the Scott Group of Companies.